 - What if you can build new products or increase R&D spending?

 In addition, they often already know your market, so less time is spent getting to know it.
 Hence, the diligence process can be quicker.

-Trade buyers tend to be more interested in the technology and IP of the target company and how the tech can provide value within their current product suite or offering.
-They’re also more likely to keep the target company’s management team in place.
+Trade buyers tend to be more interested in the technology and IP of the target company.
+Plus, they want the technology to provide additional value to their customers.

-For instance, the buyer’s CIO/CTO/Architect may be assessing the tech and team over a short period.
+For instance, the buyer’s CIO/CTO/Architect may assess the tech and team over a short period.
 That exec has a much bigger firm to run, so they have limited time to evaluate your tech.

 I think this happens because of the assumptions made on both sides.

-- And the target firms being acquired believe this to be true, so they let the buyer take the lead / assume that enough information will be collected and examined.
+- And the target firms being acquired believe this to be true.
+So they let the buyer take the lead and assume that enough information will be collected and examined.

 With both parties thinking the other misled them.

 A trade acquisition like this is a long-term marriage, and it’s worth starting on the right foot.

-So there are a few things for you to consider, if a trade transaction is on the horizon:
+So there are a few things for you to consider if a trade transaction is on the horizon:

 What is the acquirer’s intention?